Accord-Project/aec3po/README.md

 ### Compliance
 1. How to define the metadata of a Document that informs/dictates compliance checking?
 2. What is the coverage of a Document per Administrative Area?
-3. What are the parts of a document, their unic identifiter and order?
+3. What are the parts of a document, their unique identifiter and order?
 4. What type for information (Statement) does a Document contain?
-5. What type of check needs to be performed for a Statement to comply?
+5. What type of check methods needs to be performed for a Statement to comply?
-6. Required data to perform a check.
+6. What are the required data to perform a check?
+7. Which feature of interest needs to be checked and how it is designed?
+8. Which checking act needs to be made and which check method it uses?
+9. How to access the outcomes of a checking act?

 ### Permitting
  1. What are the stages of the Permitting process per Administrative Area?
  2. What evidence is required in each stage?
+ 3. Which standards the permitting stages are related to?

 ## Pre-commits